 I only use a cast iron skillet for inside cooking.
 Preheat.
-I sauté mushrooms and/or onions in butter and oil prior to cooking my steaks.
+I sauté mushrooms and/or onions in butter and organic olive oil prior to cooking my steaks.

 This will give you a nice medium rare steak with great flavor and lovely au jus.